rst/shopping_assistant/README.md

     $ cd [your workspace]
     $ git clone https://github.com/rst/positronic_net.git
     $ cd positronic_net
+    $ git checkout -b reflective_orm origin/reflective_orm
     $ sbt update
     $ sbt "project PositronicNetLib" publish-local

+NB that this README is for the reflective_orm branch of the app, and requires the reflective_orm branch of the library.

 (This does just publish a jar file, containing the classes, and nothing but the classes --- no resources.
 Fortunately, the library doesn't declare any